-Besides primary sources (novels, films, etc.), you will find other types of sources in library databases each offer a different perspective to the scholarly conversation.
-It's helpful to search in more than one database since each offers a different set of resources and search functions.
+Aside from primary sources (novels, films, etc.), other types of sources you can find in library databases each offer a different perspective on the scholarly conversation.
+It's helpful to search in more than one database, or across databases using the Libraries' main search, becuase each offers a different set of resources and search functions.

 When looking for criticism, use advanced search features, to search by the work or author.
 Databases will often link articles on a particular work together.
 Less keywords are more when looking for criticism, try and think of the types of analysis or perspectives you would like to find for example: Modernism, Marxist, Queer Theory, Feminist, Race Theory, etc.

 In MLA International Bibliography, for example, you can find these links at the bottom of the page:

 Research studies and other journal articles that report on original research can be found by using keywords that describe the relationship you want more information about.
 For example if you are interested in the benefits and harms of gentrification you might try searching "Gentrification AND Displacement" as a specific harm of gentrification.
 Journal articles are narrow in focus and will not typically provide an overview on a topic.